-The U.S. Energy Information Administration (EIA) provides an outlook from 2011-2040.
-During that time period, the average annual GDP growth rate is 2.5%, while unemployment falls to 5.9%, and the Fed funds rate rises to 3.4%.
-During that time period, U.S. crude oil production increases by 234,000 barrels per day (bpd) through 2019, when it reaches 7.5 million bpd.
-This is because of increased onshore oil production, particularly from shale and fragging.
+The U.S. Energy Information Administration (EIA) outlook is from 2011-2040.
+It predicts average annual GDP growth rate to be 2.5%, with unemployment falling to 5.9%, and the Fed funds rate rising to 3.4%.
+U.S. crude oil production will increase by 234,000 barrels per day (bpd) through 2019, when it reaches 7.5 million bpd.
+This is because of increased onshore oil production from shale oil.
 Natural gas production also increases, allowing the industrial and electric power sectors to lower costs over the next 15 years.
 Industries, especially chemical production, increases natural gas use by 16%, from 6.8 trillion cubic feet per year in 2011 to 7.8 trillion cubic feet per year in 2025.
 Electricity generation increases its reliance on renewables from 13% in 2011 to 16% in 2040.

 At the same time, regulations increase new vehicle fuel economy from 32.6 miles per gallon (mpg) in 2011 to 47.3 mpg in 2025.
 As a result of improved energy efficiency of energy use and a shift away from the most carbon-intensive fuels, U.S. energy-related CO2 emissions are more than 5% below their 2005 level through 2040.
 (EIA Short-term Energy Outlook; 2013 Annual Energy Outlook)

 The Bureau of Labor Statistics publishes an outlook for U.S. employment each decade.
 It goes into great detail about each industry and occupation.
 Overall, the BLS expects total employment to increase by 20.5 million jobs from 2010-2020.
 While 88% of all occupations will experience growth, the fastest growth will occur in health care, personal care and social assistance, and construction.
 Furthermore, jobs requiring a master’s degree will grow the fastest, while those that only need a high school diploma will grow the slowest.
 (Source: BLS Occupational Outlook Summary)

 The BLS assumes that the economy will fully recover from the recession by 2020, and that the labor force will return to full employment, or an unemployment rate of 4-5%.
 The biggest growth (5.7 million jobs) will occur in healthcare and other forms of social assistance as the American population ages.

 The next largest increase (2.1 million jobs) will occur in professional and technical occupations.
 Most of this is in computer systems design, especially mobile technologies, and management, scientific, and technical consulting.
-Businesses will need advice on planning and logistics, implementing new technologies, and compling with workplace safety, environmental, and employment regulations.
+Businesses will need advice on planning and logistics, implementing new technologies, and complying with workplace safety, environmental, and employment regulations.